nrwl/nx-workshop/docs/lab8/LAB.md

 #### 🏋️‍♀️ Steps:

-1. We can now delete the `fake-api` from the `store` app
-2. Import the `HttpClientModule` in `apps/store/src/app.module.ts` and add it to the module's imports array:
+1. Import the `HttpClientModule` in `apps/store/src/app.module.ts` and add it to the module's imports array:

    <details>
    <summary>🐳 Hint</summary>